SuperCuber/dotter/README.md

 # Dotter

 # NOTE: THIS RBANCH IS WIP.
-# Master will soon be replaces by it (once this is ready)
+# Master will soon be replaced by it (once this is ready)

 This is a small dotfile manager and templater.